-PHA must next determine whether the animal would qualify as an assistance animal under the reasonable accommodation provisions of the Fair Housing Act.
-Such assistance animals may include animals other than dogs.
+If the animal does not qualify as a service animal, the PHA must next determine whether the animal would qualify as a support animal (other type of assistance animal).
 If the individual has indeed requested a reasonable accommodation to get or keep an animal in connection with a physical or mental impairment or disability, the PHA may use the following questions to help them assess whether to grant the accommodation in accordance with the policies outlined in Chapter 2 (the PHA is not required to grant a reasonable accommodation that has not been requested):

-Does the person have an observable disability or does the PHA already have information giving them reason to believe that the person has a disability?
+• Does the person have an observable disability or does the PHA already have information giving them reason to believe that the person has a disability?
 If not, has the person requesting the accommodation provided information that reasonably supports that the person seeking the accommodation has a disability?